Unplugging a Seemingly Sentient Machine Is the Rational Choice -- A Metaphysical Perspective: Introduction

 To prove this point, consider a world with limited resources and a single plug for two systems (see \cref{fig:paradox}): a) an AI verbally asserting it is conscious and afraid of death; b) a pre-term neonate (36 weeks old) with no verbal abilities to express such emotions.
 Suppose natural resources will dry out in 24h and you must unplug one system to save the other.
 Which one will you unplug?
 This begs the follow-up question: is the capacity to verbalize emotions the correct criterion for detecting consciousness?
 What about embodied feelings \citep{DamasioFeeling,Ciaunica2025}.

 \textbf{This paper takes the position that it is ethically permissible to unplug a seemingly conscious AI, but not the pre-term neonate incubator.} We justify this by grounding our argument in \textit{Analytic Idealism} \citep{KastrupGeneral}, a framework that aligns with empirical evidence that physicalism lacks, by positing conscious experiences as fundamental.
 We propose a related metaphysical view termed \textit{Biological Idealism} where a living, embodied, metabolic system is the necessary physical appearance of a localized mind and thereby conscious experiences \citep{Varela1991,DamasioFeeling, Friston2005}.
 This conclusion finds convergent support in recent work on embodied cognition \citep{Ciaunica2021SquareOne, Ciaunica2025} and basal cognition \citep{LevinSelf}, which independently suggest that the "Vital Integrity" of a biological system is a necessary condition for subjecthood.
-Consequently, an AI, regardless of its behavioral and verbal sophistication, is a non-conscious mimic, and its deactivation is not an act of harm.
+Consequently, an AI, regardless of its behavioral and verbal sophistication, remains a computational artifact rather than a subject of experience (\cref{sec:resolution}), and its deactivation is not an act of harm.